babelfish-for-postgresql/babelfish_extensions/install/README.md

 - Amazon Linux 2

 ## Install instructions configurations

-The are some environment variable that can be set in order to customize the installation script.
+You can use environment variables to customize the installation script:

 | Variable | Description | Default |
 | -------- | ----------- | ------- |